rubocode/frontier.nvim/doc/design/tangent.md

 that is intended to help enforce these guidelines.
 Computing always involves nesting and recursion and someone once said that _it is turtles all the way down_.
+Sometimes, you end up chasing your own tail.

+> Trying to define yourself is like trying to bite your own teeth.
+> **Alan Watts**

 Interestingly, this invites the _AI_ vendors to take over territory from the humans.
 However — currently — AI is learning from humans as opposed to having some inherent cognitive genius.